ninglab/CTKG/Schema.md

    Example: "Switched to Pembrolizumab~4~Treated~15~"

    Statistics:  27,665        (80.6%)          ""

 8. **additional_description**

+   Definition: Additional information about the additional milestone or data.

    Example: "~~" or "Row represents Ixekizumab data only.~Row represents Ixekizumab data only."

    Statistics:  33,430       (97.4%)      "" (no additional counts) or "~~~" (have additional counts but no additional description)